tonybierman/steelkilt-sharp/README.md

 ## Overview

-SteelkiltSharp is a comprehensive combat system library for tabletop role-playing games, providing mechanics for character creation, combat resolution, skill progression, and advanced features like magic and ranged combat.
+SteelkiltSharp is a combat system library for tabletop role-playing games, providing mechanics for character creation, combat resolution, skill progression, and advanced features like magic and ranged combat.

 ## Features